-Perturbations to the phase of V
+Perturbations to the amplitude and phase of V

-• Apart from forcing any interferometric measurements to be made on a very short timescale, the other key problem introduced by temporal wavefront fluctuations is that they alter the phase of the measured visibility (i.e. coherence) function.
+• Apart from forcing any interferometric measurements to be made on a very short timescale, the other key problems introduced by temporal wavefront fluctuations are that they alter the phase of the measured visibility (i.e. coherence) function.
+Note that if the "exposure time is too long, they reduce the amplitude of the measured visibility too.